KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_ccenable

 ::: warning
 This parameter is in its final testing stages.
-Please reach out to us if you would like to use it on a production chain.
+Please reach out to us if you would like to use it on a production chain, as additional steps must be taken by the developer to ensure user safety.
 :::

 The `ac_ccenable` parameter restricts the asset chain so that only indicated CryptoConditions modules can be enabled. `ac_ccenable` requires [`ac_cc`](../installations/asset-chain-parameters.html#ac-cc) to be active.